shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

-Alternatively, we can use [JSX Control Statements](https://github.com/valtech-au/jsx-control-statements) which override the nature of a JSX tag:
+Alternatively, we can use [JSX Control Statements](https://github.com/valtech-au/jsx-control-statements) which overload the nature of a JSX tag:

 ```javascript
 React.render(